website for travel writer, geographer, surfer and presenter Sam Bleakley

 Longboard Travel Guide (Orca Publications).

 of extreme global surf travel and research in cultural tourism and geography,

-illustrated by John Callahan, as we journey to the likes
+illustrated by John Callahan, as we journey to the likes of Mauritania, locked

-the paradoxical red hot and cool blue of surfing, and the often icy
+paradoxical red hot and cool blue of surfing, and the often icy logic of preparation

 Publishing House, Haikou.